rackerlabs/design-system/_component_design/modal.md

 ### Composition

-An education modal is comprised of:
+An education modal is comprised of the following parts:

-- **Header (required)**: The header includes the highest level message that you want to communicate to the user.
+- **Header (required)**: The header includes the highest-level message that you want to communicate to the user.
 - **Dot slider (optional)**: If the modal includes multiple steps, include a dot slider.
 - **Illustrative icon (optional)**: An illustrative icon enhances the messaging of the educational modal.
-- **Subheader (optional) and description**: The subheader and description includes detail that provides tactical direction and explanation to the user.
+- **Subheader (optional) and description**: The subheader and description include details that provide tactical direction and explanation to the user.
-- **Button set (required)**: If the modal requires action, include a button set at the bottom that describes the action the user can take.
+- **Button set (required)**: If the modal requires action, include a button set at the bottom that describes the action that the user can take.
 If there is no user action, construct a tertiary **Dismiss** or **Got It** button.

 {% endcolumn %}